Route 66 Thru Arizona

 About Route 66

 Route 66 is probably the most well-known and popular road trip destination in the United States, if not the World.
 When we travel around Europe, the Route 66 highway shield appears in just about every city we’ve visited.
 Numerous travel companies offer sight-seeing tours of the old road in different states.
 Across the USA, signs mention Route 66, and people wear Route 66 shirts and hats.
-Without doubt, Route 66 is a very popular.
+Without a doubt, Route 66 is well known throughout the World.

 Its Beginnings